flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

     stat("/usr/bin/foodle", 0x7ffdab36e030) = -1 ENOENT (No such file or directory)
     bash: foodle: command not found

+To help gain a better understanding of what's going, these examples user `strace` to look at the system calls being invoked.
+We use a combination of filters to reduce this to just the relevant bits.

 Let's try searching a few other directories:

     [carriero@scclin001 carriero]$ PATH=/here:/there:/everywhere:$PATH